 And expensive.
 Like, you got the tiniest tube and it cost triple what a giant, family size bottle of regular sunscreen would cost.

 I researched homemade recipes like crazy and ended up trying some really bad ones.
 Some that just were so white it made us look like we were dying and some that made us (ok, ME) breakout (thanks, coconut oil).

 Not helpful.
 But we finally landed on this recipe that has been a collaboration of things tried and true.

 I know everyone’s skin is different, but this works really well for us.

 So why make your own if you don’t have skin sensitivities?

-Some studies have shown that people who slather on sunscreen are at a high risk of skin cancer…the exact thing you’re trying to prevent by wearing it.
-Why is this?
+Some studies have shown that people who use sunscreen are at a high risk of skin cancer…the exact thing you’re trying to prevent by wearing it.